stormqloud/kazoo-tgbbok/maintenance/freeswitch.md

   * Ecallmanager and stepswitch are Freeswtich conenction to RabbitMQ etc.
   * SIP/RTP too obviously
 * install and config ntp and ntpdate
-  * timezone is GMT no matter where you are in t he world for Kazoo.
+  * timezone is set to GMT no matter where you are in the world.
 Timezones are changed in accounts.
 * iptables firewall
 * install freeswitch kazoo package
 * install kazoo configs package